MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 The enclave generates 3 keypairs on startup, all kept only in enclave memory:

-1. Enclave ephemeral keypair: Registered on-chain in the Enclave object, used to sign `/process_data` responses.
+1. Enclave ephemeral keypair (`state.eph_kp`): Registered on-chain in the Enclave object, used to sign enclave responses (e.g., `/process_data` responses).
-2. Enclave Seal wallet keypair: Used for Seal certificate and PTB signing.
+2. Enclave wallet keypair (`ENCLAVE_WALLET_BYTES`): Used to sign PTBs and messages committing to the ephemeral public key.
-3. ElGamal encryption keypair: Used to decrypt Seal responses.
+3. ElGamal encryption keypair (`ENCRYPTION_KEYS`): Used to decrypt Seal responses.

-During `/init_seal_key_load`, the wallet signs a PersonalMessage for the certificate and also signs the enclave public key as a commitment.
+During `/init_seal_key_load`, the enclave wallet keypair signs a PersonalMessage for the certificate and also commits to the ephemeral public key.
 This signature is included in the PTB passed to `seal_approve`.
 When Seal servers dry-run the transaction, `seal_approve` verifies:

-1. The wallet signature is valid over the enclave's public key.
+1. The wallet signature verifies against wallet public key and commits to the ephemeral public key.
 2. The key ID is a fixed value of 0.
 3. The transaction sender matches the wallet public key.

-This proves that only the enclave (which has access to both keys) could have created a valid signed PTB.
+This proves that only the enclave (which has access to both the ephemeral keypair and wallet keypair) could have created a valid signed PTB.

 During `/init_seal_key_load`, the enclave also generates an encryption key and return the encryption public key as part of `FetchKeyRequest`.
 The host uses the CLI to fetch keys from Seal servers, but the host cannot decrypt the `FetchKeyResponse` since it does not have the encryption secret key.
 Then the `FetchKeyResponse` is passed to the enclave at `/complete_seal_key_load`, and only the enclave can verify the consistency and decrypt the secret in memory.